9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 Growth Mindset Resources

-Teach grades 3-5?
-The complete growth mindset unit for 3-5 includes tons of helpful lessons and activities to help older kids build a growth mindset, learn about the parts of the brain, and how to set SMART goals.
-Click here to see everything included.
+Do you teach grades 3-5?
+The complete growth mindset unit includes many helpful lessons and activities to help older kids develop a growth mindset, learn about the parts of the brain, and set SMART goals.

 Learn More about Teaching Growth Mindset